-G. Additional comments and a uninformed member of the public hand 30 minutes to read this GDS, would they be able to undersand the purpose (element 3), the approach (element 3), the approach (element 4), the implementation and the purpose (element 5) and how this approach file with the broader goals of government (element 6)?
-4. If a public servant new to the policy area had an hour to read this GDS, would they be able to understand the to understand the papproach (element 4) and the implementation and review processes (element 5)?
+6. Additional comments and a uninformed member of the public had 30 minutes to read this 30 minutes to read this 50.5, would they be able to understand the purpose (clement 3), the approach (clement 4), the implementation and represent found to the approach in the found on this sprouch of its with the broader goals of government (clement 6)?
+4. If a public servant new to the policy area had an hour to read this GDS, would they be able to understand the out offerstand the approach (element 4) and the implementation and the implementation and review processes (element 5)?
 3. Does it contain a strategy map (an illustration of the strategic approach)?
-2. Strategic approach: describe the selected approach strategy in one sentence.
-How does the department plan to use the broader environment in which it caris (dement i) to leverage its strategia and embrance its stranghts and embrance its on the condition of the series with its vision (dement if the means to the end goal.
-This text is generated by its text is generated by its text is McGuinness Institute.)
-I. What is the aspirational statement?
-(The end goal.
-This text is then directly from the CDS document, and moressary by the McGuinness Institute.)
+2. Strategic approach: dsexible the selected approach strategy in one sentence.
+How does the department plan to use the broader environment in which it caits (demont )) to leverage its strengths and embrance it 1.
+What is the aspirational statement?
+The end goal.
+This text is taken directly from the GDS document, and condensed where mecossary by the McGuinness Institute.)